Skip to content

 Entity Naming

-Entities are automatically named using the following patterns:
+With device-based grouping, entities are automatically named using the following patterns:

-• Binary Sensors: binary_sensor.kubernetes_[cluster_name]_cluster_health
+• Cluster-level Binary Sensors: binary_sensor.[cluster_name]_cluster_health (e.g., binary_sensor.production_cluster_cluster_health)

 Dynamic Entity Discovery